Best Practices for Dealing With Log4j

 Figure 2: Safe, sanitized data sent to logger using a map.get API call

-In the case described in Fig 2, the data that is logged is a result of a map API call, and the user input is just a key to that map.
+In the case described in Figure 2, the data that is logged is a result of a map API call, and the user input is just a key to that map.
 The data sent to the logger by the application are constant values inserted into the map object, not arbitrary user input.
 Therefore, this data input is safe, and no remediation is needed.
 However, since there is a data-flow path from the application input to the logger, most SAST tools will consider this flow as vulnerable.
 But a more advanced tool that includes data-flow analysis will not consider this code vulnerable.

 In many cases, the log message will contain risky characters like JSON objects.
 Notice however that those will always be a result of some API call, hence condition 2 will not be met.
 To understand this scenario, consider the following Java code: